 The SASH Program is designed to be a comprehensive low-income program, and serve homeowners in the most distressed and impoverished areas of California.
-Chart 4 below shows that over 90% of SASH clients qualify for the California Alternate Rates for Energy (CARE) Program that offers reduced electric rates to income-qualified households.
+Over 90% of SASH clients qualify for the California Alternate Rates for Energy (CARE) Program that offers reduced electric rates to incomequalified households.
 This demonstrates that the SASH Program is mainly serving CARE-eligible homeowners - homeowners at the lowest income levels who need the savings provided from solar electric systems the most.
-Chart 4 also illustrates that GRID has been able to qualify SASH clients and install SASH systems at every incentive level offered within the Program.
-At the non-CARE rate incentive levels, GRID works with the homeowner to explore avenues to cover the gap between their system costs and their available incentive.